Jinxi, Kunshan: Lake

-Bridge
+Bridges

 Jinxi is famous for its “thirty-six bridges and seventy-two brick kilns”.
-There are thirty-six ancient bridges in this town, with the density of bridges much higher than Suzhou, which should be more famous than Jinxi.
+There are thirty-six ancient bridges in this town, with the density of bridges much higher than Suzhou.
 Most of these bridges were built in the Ming and Qing dynasties and they remain complete despite hundreds of years’ erosion.
 The steles, columns, piers, and carvings on the bridges are still visible to visitors.
-These bridges varying in shape, color, age and style not only are the precious historical and cultural heritages of this ancient town, but also make this place“the town of bridges”.
+These bridges varying in shape, color, age and style not only are the precious historical and cultural heritages of this ancient town, but also make this place “the town of bridges”.

 Among the 36 bridges, eight enjoy the largest fame, which are respectively Tianshui Bridge (Heaven Water Bridge), Taiping Bridge (Peace Bridge), Shiyan Bridge (Ten-eye Bridge), Shuang Bridge (Double Bridge), Zhong’an Bridge, Puji Bridge (Broad Aid Bridge), Puqing Bridge (Universal Celebration Bridge), and Lihe Bridge (Internal Peace Bridge).
 Among them, Tianshui Bridge is commonly called Northern Bodhisattva Bridge.
 It was initially built in the 5th Year of the Yongle reign of the Ming dynasty.